Hey hey hey!

 Figures, right?.
 I don’t have a clue what someone would want to know about me so I’m just going to jump right in and hope I’m on the right track.

-I'm a mom of three beautiful children.
-My eldest daughter is eight years old, my son is four, and my littlest daughter is almost a year old.
-I'm also a teacher and have been teaching reading and writing to fifth graders for over thirteen years.
 Drawing is something I've always loved to do and I have fond memories of my family fostering my love for drawing as a kid.
 I received many How To Draw books (animals mostly, because that's all I ever wanted to draw) as well as pencils, paints, sketchbooks etc. I also always loved to write.
 Poetry is one of my favorite writing styles along with story writing and I remember doing both quite a lot when I was younger.
 Both drawing and creative writing took a back seat for a while though as I got a bit older and entered into college.
 It wasn't until I began teaching that I rekindled my love for creative writing, and the time spent at home during Covid brought back my love for art through hand-lettering and painting and drawing.
 I found that focusing on painting and crafting beautiful artistic lettering styles, calmed me and gave me a space to pour my energy into so I wasn't walking around an anxious and stressed-out mess.

 I mentioned previously that I really only loved to draw animals.
 Sorry to my bug and reptile lovers, they just never made the I Love to Draw list.
 It was horses mostly that I would draw, and that eventually evolved into cats, dogs and anything else with four legs and fur.
 I love all animals and even have two cats and a dog of my own.

 I think it’s safe to say I’m someone who goes all in on things.
 If I set my mind to something or I get an idea, it’s full steam ahead until I’ve accomplished the goal or seen the idea all the way through.
-I've run marathons, learned the art of hand-lettering and now I have Gerald too.
+I've run marathons, learned the art of hand-lettering and now I have Gerald and Felicity too.

 So there you have it.
 I'm a mom, I'm a teacher, a marathoner and now I can proudly add to my list of accomplishments, author and illustrator too ♥️.